-Companies Laying the Groundwork for Drone Delivery
+Five Drone Delivery Companies Laying the Groundwork for Drone Delivery

-Last-mile delivery has always been a burning problem for players in the logistics industry.
+Last-mile drone delivery companies have always been a burning problem for players in the logistics industry.
 Added to that, rising consumer expectation hasn’t helped the cause.
-Consumers demand one-day or same-day shipping which can be logistically impossible or economically unviable.
+Consumers’ demand one-day or same-day shipping which can be logistically impossible or economically unviable.
 Even major logistics companies only offer few items to be shipped within a day.
 Furthermore, delivering goods via road poses many uncertainties including the unavailability of drivers and uncertain traffic and road conditions.

 Amazon Prime Air

 Amazon CEO Jeff Bezos revealed plans for Amazon Prime Air in the year 2013 and completed drone delivery after three years in 2016 by delivering a parcel to Cambridge, England.
 To implement full-scale delivery, the company plans to use miniature UAVs which will be able to carry loads of less than five pounds and deliver within 30 minutes to locations that are within the 16km radius of an Amazon fulfillment center.

 Domino’s Group CEO advocated for drone delivery system stating that it doesn’t make economic sense to deliver a two-kilogram order on a two-ton machine.
-With the advancements in artificial intelligence systems, drone delivery can be the perfect option for delivering food to the consumers quickly and efficiently.
+With the advancements in artificial intelligence systems, drone delivery companies can be the perfect option for delivering food to the consumers quickly and efficiently.
 Their current drones can deliver pizzas within 10 minutes to any location within a 1.5km radius of a Domino’s Pizza chain.

 Ukrainian Postal Service